stevenrskelton/stevenrskelton.github.io/_posts/2024-02-06-compiling-scala-native-github-actions-alternative-to-graalvm.md

 Scala Native is a welcome addition to the C/C++ alternatives for Scala developers.
 This ecosystem has room to grow as performance and latency bottlenecks are no longer determined by hardware, but by the minuscule overheads determined at compile time.
 Latency can't be solved by more parallelism or faster CPUs, but by slimming the instruction and cache footprint of code.
-Rust and Go have taken off in popularity, and Scala Native, if done right has all of the same benefits.
+Rust and Go have taken off in popularity, and Scala Native, if done right has all the same benefits.

 But to make this a compelling choice, Scala Native shouldn't be confused with Scala's JVM presence.
 Longtime users of ScalaJS are familiar with the restrictions to the `lihaoyi` libraries, and Scala Native have the same burden.
 Projects